wickyakloe/Online-Cookbook/README.md

 *Instructions for linux*

-1. Make sure you have [python3](https://www.python.org/) installed
+1.Make sure you have [python3](https://www.python.org/) installed

-2. Install virtualenv with pip
+2.Install virtualenv with pip

 ```bash
 #On linux you first need to install pip